consensus-shipyard/mir/README.md

 6. A more complex example of DSL code is the implementation of the [SMR availability layer](/pkg/availability) (concretely the `multisigcollector`).

-(*) Videos will be moved to YouTube soon and the proper link will appear here.

-To learn about the first complex system being built on mir, have a look at [Implementation of Eudico's Ordering Layer](https://hackmd.io/P59lk4hnSBKN5ki5OblSFg?view).
+To learn about the first complex system being built on Mir, have a look at [Trantor](https://hackmd.io/P59lk4hnSBKN5ki5OblSFg?view), a complex SMR syste being implemented using Mir.

 ## Contributing